jamcowl/LifePath/README.md

 `-plot` | To generate a set of images for GIF-making | `./LifePath.py -plot locationsSHORT.dat` `-gif` | To generate a GIF from the set of images | `./LifePath.py -gif images/*png`

-3. The plotting scripts can work on any set of location data in the following format:
+3. The plotting scripts can work on any list of (lat,lon) pairs, e.g:
 ```
 (-1.5133032, 48.6360166)
 (0.00644029, 51.3752748)